 Process of making new PasDoc release

-• Change version of all packages in pasdoc/source/packages/ dir.
-Right now this means changing
+• Change version of all packages in source/packages/.
+Right now this means just changing source/packages/lazarus/pasdoc_package.lpk.
+(Delphi packages don’t store PasDoc version now.)

 • change VERSION in pasdoc/Makefile

-We try to write the ChangeLog entry while developing PasDoc (each time someone does something significant, it’s immediately added to the ChangeLog).
-So at this point, mainly review and finalize (write new verion number and release date) ChangeLog entry.
+We try to update this changelog file while developing PasDoc (each time someone does something significant, it’s immediately added to the changelog).
+So at this point, mainly review and finalize (write new verion number and release date) changelog entry.

 Remove from the documentation text